-Courses leading to approved qualification will have the following attributes:
+Courses leading to approved certification will have the following attributes:

 - 1. Training courses may employ conventional 'face-toface' teaching, on-line learning and home learning or a combination of these methods. - 2.
-Training courses must be designed to lead to a qualification via examination. - 3.
-The examination must be set, marked and moderated by an established organisation which provides recognised certification, resulting in a true qualification e.g. ofqual regulated. - 4.
+Training courses must be designed to lead to a certification via examination. - 3.
+The examination must be set, marked and moderated by an established organisation which provides recognised certification. - 4.
 The exam will be taken either in a secure on-line environment or in an invigilated environment.
 Exam marking should not be carried out by those who teach the course. - 5.
-Attainment of the required standard in the examination by a candidate will result in the provision of a training certificate, indicating the achievement of a qualification. - 6.
+Attainment of the required standard in the examination by a candidate will result in the provision of a training certificate. - 6.
 Examples of relevant Awarding Organisations for different user sectors are: - a.
 RSPH - b.
-BASIS / Open Awards - c.
+BASIS - c.
 City and Guilds - d.
 LANTRA - e.
 Others when appropriate

 - 7. The organisations which award qualifications must maintain a register of qualified personnel and maintain a record of the exam pass rates for each trainer and/or training agency that offers the course. - The training may be either broadly based or may be intended for those who conduct rodent pest management in specific and defined circumstances.
 However, certain common subject areas will be required from all approved courses (see below). - 9.
 As well as these common required subject areas, courses may address specific types of application, for example by particular user groups such as farmers, gamekeepers and professional pest control technicians, or specific areas such as sewers, food handling establishments, animal husbandry units and waste management facilities. - 10.
 The amount of training time required by each course will be proportional to the scope of the course in terms of the number of different use scenarios presented.
 Broader courses covering more use scenarios would be expected to require longer contact periods. - 11.
-The organisation that awards the qualification, or another organisation, may maintain a facility for monitoring continuing professional development (CPD) to ensure that knowledge remains up-to-date.
+The organisation that awards the certification, or another organisation, may maintain a facility for monitoring continuing professional development (CPD) to ensure that knowledge remains up-to-date.